Compliance with detainers issued solely to investigate immigration status violates Fourth Amendment, groups say

 “Not only does this practice present serious constitutional concerns and exposes the county to lawsuits, but it also harms the local community,” said Amien Kacou, staff attorney at the ACLU of Florida.
 “As Monroe County continues to recuperate from Hurricane Irma, it should be focusing its efforts to maintaining the safety and cohesion of these communities, not assisting in the separation of families and the deportation of community members.”

 SEE MORE FROM THE BLUE PAPER:

-The version of the detainer form used in Monroe County has been shown to violate the Fourth Amendment prohibition on illegal search and seizure Merely investigating a person’s immigration status does not provide a probable cause for holding someone, thus exposing the county to liability.
+According to the groups, the version of the detainer form used in Monroe County has been shown to violate the Fourth Amendment prohibition on illegal search and seizure.
+Merely investigating a person’s immigration status does not provide a probable cause for holding someone, thus exposing the county to liability.

 Local law enforcement agencies have repeatedly been held liable for illegally detaining people in response to this type of hold request.
 For example, Clackamas County in Oregon was held liable for detaining a woman for 19 hours under an immigration detainer and had to pay her $97,000.
 Similarly, Lehigh County in Pennsylvania recently settled a lawsuit for $95,000 for wrongfully holding a United States citizen under this immigration detainer.